csc-training/hip-programming/docs/04-memory.md

 - Threads are executed in warps, memory operations are grouped in a similar fashion
 - Memory access is optimized for coalesced access where threads read from and write to successive memory locations
 - Exact alignment rules and performance issues depend on the architecture
-- Shared memory is better suited for more complicated data access patterns

 # Coalesced memory access